 One of the benefits of subsequent pregnancies is a shorter labor.
 For many women, labor is faster the second, third, or fourth time.
 On the flip side, you may notice that Braxton-Hicks contractions begin earlier in your pregnancy, and that you have more of them.

 It’s a common misconception that your first delivery experience will dictate any deliveries that follow.
-Just like every pregnancy is different, so is every baby.
+Just like every baby is different, so is every pregnancy.

-If you had complications with a previous pregnancy, including gestational diabetes, preeclampsia, hypertension, or premature birth, you could be at an increased risk for these issues.
 If you had a cesarean delivery in the past, you are also at a higher risk for complications.
 It’s important to speak with your doctor about previous pregnancies, so you know what to look for going forward.
+Women with a previous cesarean delivery can still have a vaginal delivery on a subsequent pregnancy.

 Other experiences that can worsen with subsequent pregnancies include back pain and varicose veins.
 While a sore back is a common pregnancy woe, it can be even more painful if you’re carrying around young children.